 - Vocational Training.
 Students can choose from the following options (these vary depending on the hosting campus)

 - Business & Office Technology

 - Marine Engines & Fabrication

-- WHAT: Summer XL program (28 days of relevant and intensive hands-on learning)
+- WHAT: Summer XL program (relevant and intensive hands-on learning)

 - WHY: To promote the growth of Alaska’s future workforce